BibleResearch/bible-notes/old_testament/prophets/zechariah.md

 ## Authorship
 Likely **Zechariah** (see 1:1).
-Based on the genealogy in 1:1, we know that Zechariah was a priest descended from Iddo (who is mentioned in Nehemiah 12:4 and 16).
-We also know, based on the dates given in 1:1 and 1:7, that Zechariah was a contemporary of Haggai although Zechariah's ministry lasted longer than that of Haggai.
+Based on the genealogy in 1:1, we know that Zechariah was a **priest** descended from Iddo (who is mentioned in Nehemiah 12:4 and 16).
+We also know, based on the dates given in 1:1 and 1:7, that Zechariah was a **contemporary of Haggai** although Zechariah's ministry lasted longer than that of Haggai.

 ## Date and Context
-Based on passages like Zechariah 1:1, 1:7, and 7:1, we know that Zechariah started prophesying in 520 B.C., the same year as Haggai, and kept prophesying until 518 BC.
+Based on passages like Zechariah 1:1, 1:7, and 7:1, we know that Zechariah started prophesying in **520 B.C.**, the same year as Haggai, and kept prophesying until **518 BC**.

 ## Theme(s)